WenlinH/simple-text-doc-processor/src/test/java/edu/neu/ccs/cs5004/assignment10/problem1/io/test_valid_0_expectedout.md

 2 Paragraphs

-Paragraphs are free form content.
+Paragraphs are free form text.
 Paragraphs are separated by new lines.

 This is the second paragraph in this section